RoboJackets/apiary/docs/officers/merchandise.rst

 Confirming merchandise selections
 ---------------------------------

-To confirm which merchandise a member selected when they pay dues, follow these steps.
+To confirm which merchandise a member selected when they paid dues, follow these steps.

 #.
 From the Apiary homepage, click the :guilabel:`Admin` link in the top navigation bar.
 #.
 Under the :guilabel:`Other` header in the left sidebar, click :guilabel:`Users`.